intel/net-test-suites/README.md

     libtest.m_ip_src := "10.0.0.2"
 ```

-### 6. Running the Test Suites Against Zephyr app in QEMU
+### 6. Running the Test Suite Against Zephyr app in QEMU

 #### 6.1 Get, build and start the net-test-tools